-The pilot phase was conducted in 2013.
-It compared immune responses in the cord blood from healthy babies born into farming environments and cord blood from healthy infants born into non-farming environments.
+The study began in 2013 comparing immune responses in cord blood from healthy babies born into farming environments and those born into non-farming environments.

-Great advancements have been made in the treatment of asthma, but there’s been little progress in preventing the illness in the first place.
+Together, WISC, CREW, and ECHO seek to improve children’s health.
+Great advancements have been made in the treatment of asthma and other allergic diseases, but there has been little progress in preventing these illnesses in the first place.

 “If we can identify the key microbial exposures on farms, then we would want to offer it to non-farm kids,” said Casper Bendixsen, Ph.D., NFMC principal investigator for WISC.

 For more information on the project, call 1-888-512-5488.